aoterodelaroza/acpdb/README.md

 ### Copying method data

-The evaluations for all properties in the database can be copied from a given source method (`source.s` identifier or `source.i` integer identifier) to a given target method (`target.s` or `target.i`) using the COPY_METHOD environment:
+The evaluations and terms for all properties in the database can be copied from a given source method (`source.s` identifier or `source.i` integer identifier) to a given target method (`target.s` or `target.i`) using the COPY_METHOD environment:
 ~~~